 "The Yankee Magazine webcam is mounted at our headquarters in Dublin, New Hampshire, on the side of the Thomas Building, named for the founder of The Old Farmer's Almanac, Robert B. Thomas (editor from 1792 to 1846).
 Our accounting, circulation, and information services departments are located in this building.
 The webcam image is updated once a minute.
 View the Webcam of Yankee's backyard in Dublin, New Hampshire."

 High in the western uplands of North Carolina lies the beautiful city of Asheville.
 Rich with webcams it is.
 Don't give up if any of the four windows says "This cam is down." it probably means the data are still loading.
+(But at this check they are down while their building is being renovated.)

 "A large rock formation that is a part of the Blue Ridge Mountain range, Grandfather Mountain is a unique set of peaks and crests that naturally resembles an old man in different positions depending on the direction."